LoyolaChicagoBooks/operatingsystems/source/readings.rst

      - Citations
  #.
 The paper may be submitted as a PDF or Word document
  #.
 The presentation may be submitted as a PDF or Power-Point document.
  #.
-You must do at least reading as a paper.
+You must write at least one paper.
  #.
-You may do at most two presentations.
+You may give at most two presentations.
  #.
 You are welcome to do more than three papers, but you will only be graded on the first three.

 Acceptable Papers for this Assignment